Helix128/ShadowFix/README.md

 Note: You can have both of them on or off at the same time without issues.

 #### TwoSidedShadows (DEFAULT: True)
 Makes it so scene objects have two-sided shadow rendering.
-Fixes some shadow artifacts mostly present on Desert houses, but makes the game render more stuff.
+Fixes some shadow artifacts mostly present on Desert houses.

 #### EnableNPCShadows (DEFAULT: False)
 Enable shadows for enemies.
 Disabled by default because it has a few small visual artifacts when enemies die and it's not recommended for low end devices.